olebole/irafdoc/doc/language.stty.rst

   	cl&gt; stty vt100
   </p>
   <p>
-  would set the terminal type to <tt>"vt100"</tt>.
+  would set the terminal type to <span style="font-family: monospace;">"vt100"</span>.
 An error message will be printed unless an entry for the named terminal is present in the <b>termcap</b> file;
   if the named terminal is a graphics terminal, there must also be an entry in the <b>graphcap</b> file.